DenisaMaris10/InteractiveComputerGraphics/README.md

 ﻿# Interactive Computer Graphics Application: Presenting a recreation area that includes tennis courts, a river and cars
 ## Description
-This project reprezents an interactive computer graphics application realized using OpenGL library.
+This project represents an interactive computer graphics application realized using OpenGL library.

 The application aims to provide a photorealistic rendering of a 3D scene by implementing various functionalities, including scene illumination using different types of light
 (directional and positional), shadow generation, rain simulation, and fragment discarding.